Events With Open Calls For Speakers

 ISACA seeks innovated session proposals that not only speak to the technical issues, but also provide context.
 Speakers should offer real-world examples, “war stories”, case studies, successes and failures, examples of actual tools and working papers used (including mapping to ISACA frameworks where appropriate), and insights on emerging issues.
 Sessions should be designed to encourage interactive audience participation by including small group discussions, exercises and other activities to interject energy and promote dialogue.
 ISACA is not looking for lectures, but rather innovative and exciting sessions.
 ISACA expects learning objectives for proposed sessions to reflect actions and abilities the attendees can employ from participating in the session.
 The learning objectives must be clear and measurable.
 Learning objectives need to complete the following sentence: “After completing this session, the participant will be able to…”.

 The speaker must provide additional resources such as bibliographies, white papers, relevant articles, tools, guides, sample programs and other information that extends the learning beyond the session and adds value to the event.
-Presentation material including additional resources is subject to quality review by the Conference Development Task Force and must be ready in its final form approximately 10 weeks prior to the event.
-Please carefully consider if selected as a speaker whether you would be able to comply with the deadline.
+Presentation material including additional resources is subject to quality review by the subject matter experts and must be ready in its final form approximately 10 weeks prior to the event.
+Please carefully consider, if selected as a speaker, whether you would be able to comply with the deadline.

 Industry-specific sessions are welcome to make guidance more specific.
-Proposals from a team or a panel are encouraged in order to share multiple perspectives on a topic.
-Speakers are expected to have read and be familiar with portions of COBIT, Val IT, Risk IT, and other ISACA thought leadership that are relevant to their presentations.
+Proposals from a team or a panel are also encouraged in order to share multiple perspectives on a topic.
+Speakers are expected to have read and be familiar with portions of COBIT 5, Cybersecurity Nexus (CSX), and other ISACA thought leadership that are relevant to their presentations.
 Speakers should consider how presentation content supports CISA, CISM, CGEIT and CRISC knowledge objectives.

 How Speakers Are Chosen

-Proposals are reviewed by a Conference Development Task Force comprised of member-volunteers who demonstrate subject matter expertise and competencies in education program development.
-The task force members vet the potential speaker, not the speaker’s company or organization.
+Proposals are reviewed by ISACA’s subject matter experts.
+During the process, we vet the potential speaker, not the speaker’s company or organization.
 ISACA expects the speaker to honor his or her commitment to present the proposed session at the subject event.